Tony-S201/phpunit_course/TestDependenciesFixturesExceptions.md

 }
 ```

-## Make the tests independents for more understanding using a state
+## Make the tests independents for more understanding by using a state

 Having dependencies like previously can make it difficult to understand where a test's data coming from.